AntonyVorontsov/sharding/README.md

 # Sharding

-Consistent hashing and alternatives required for database sharding (implementation written in C#).
+Consistent hashing and its alternatives required for database sharding (implementation written in C#).

 ## Consistent hashing